sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/latex.rst

 with an appropriate image of the complete graph `K_4`.

-For a similar experience in the notebook, it is necessary to disable jsMath processing of the LaTeX code for the graph by using the "jsmath avoid list."
+For a similar experience in the notebook, it is necessary to disable MathJax processing of the LaTeX code for the graph by using the "mathjax avoid list."
 Graphs are included with a ``tikzpicture`` environment, so this is a good choice for a string to include in the avoidance list.
 Now, ``view(graphs.CompleteGraph(4))`` in a worksheet